The Citadel, Victoria (Rabat) Introduction

 Situated to the rear of the Law Courts, the Natural Science Museum is located in a building built around 1495 and thought to be the first Inn on the island.
 It became the Natural Science Museum in 1991

-The Natural Science Museum contains some important fossil finds. there are also Minerology, Marine Life, Botany, Ornithology and Insect exibits.
+The Natural Science Museum contains some important fossil finds. there are also Mineralogy, Marine Life, Botany, Ornithology and Insect exhibits.

-St.Joseph's is an unapposing chapel built in 1625 coould be taken as a house on the outside, but has a lovely altar and altar painting by Filippo Paladino.
+St.Joseph's is an unimposing chapel built in 1625 could be taken as a house on the outside, but has a lovely altar and altar painting by Filippo Paladino.
 The artwork is now a copy the original being kept in the Cathedral Museum for security.

 St.Joseph's is located in Triq San Guzepp